TalkBank/batchalign2/README.md

 2. `align` - placing both an audio of video file (`.mp3/.mp4/.wav`) and an *utterance-aligned* CHAT file in the input directory, generate word-level alignments
 3. `morphotag` - placing a CHAT file in the input directory, uses Stanford NLP Stanza to generate morphological and dependency analyses.
 You must supply a language code flag: `--lang=[three letter ISO language code]` for the alignment system to know what language the transcript is in.
 <!-- 4. `bulletize` - placing both an audio of video file (`.mp3/.mp4/.wav`) and an *unlinked* CHAT file in the input directory, generate utterance-level alignments through ASR -->

+You can get a CHAT transcript to experiment with [at the TalkBank website](https://talkbank.org/), under any of the "Banks" that are available.
+You can also generate and parse a CHAT transcript via [the Python program](https://github.com/TalkBank/batchalign2?tab=readme-ov-file#chat).

 ### Sample Commands
 For input files (CHAT and audio for `align`, CHAT only for `morphotag`, and audio only for `transcribe`), located in `~/ba_input` dumping the output to `~/ba_output`, one could write: